-Recently, someone asked the question in a Facebook group whether there will ever be professional volleyball in the U.S. Of course there have been attempts at it over the years.
+A question often asked is whether there will ever be professional volleyball in the U.S. Of course there have been attempts at it over the years.
 None have lasted long, though.
-Most recently there is a new version developed through the USA Volleyball regions.
-It’s not a proper league yet, though.
+Most recently there was a version developed through the USA Volleyball regions.
+It seems to have petered out, though.

 An argument can be made that in many ways college volleyball is a type of professional league.
 Scholarship athletes are, after all, compensated for playing for their schools.
 It’s not a salary, but it’s definitely an exchange of participation and representation for something of value.